cws1989/software-updater/README.md

  * ... other unexpected error
 , user can choose to roll back to old version and continue to use the software.
 At the next time to check for updates, the downloader will choose to download full-pack patch only.

- # [SelfUpdater Self-Updater] will be used to deal with file locking.
+ 1. [Self-Updater](https://github.com/cws1989/software-updater/blob/master/wiki/SelfUpdater.md) will be used to deal with file locking.

 ### 2.4.
 Resumable download and update ###
 The Software Updater can resume patches downloading or patching process no matter when and how the user terminate the updater.

 ### 2.5.
 Block unauthorized access ###
 #### 2.5.1.
 Patches Catalog ####
-You can use the build tool to encrypt the [PatchesCatalog catalog] using pre-defined RSA private key.
+You can use the build tool to encrypt the [catalog](https://github.com/cws1989/software-updater/blob/master/wiki/PatchesCatalog.md) using pre-defined RSA private key.
 The public key and exponent should be pre-distributed to the [ClientSettings client settings file].
 For detail operation, please refer to [AdvancedTutorial#How_do_I_do_authentication_on_catalog.xml?
 Advanced Tutorial].
 #### 2.5.2.
 Patch ####
-You can use the build tool to encrypt the patch using pre-defined AES key and IV and record them into the [PatchesCatalog catalog].
+You can use the build tool to encrypt the patch using pre-defined AES key and IV and record them into the [catalog](https://github.com/cws1989/software-updater/blob/master/wiki/PatchesCatalog.md) .
 For detail operation, please refer to [AdvancedTutorial#How_do_I_encrypt_the_patch?
 Advanced Tutorial].

 ### 2.6.
 Minimize garbage files ###
 If you use the build tool to build a patch of specific version to another specific version, the updater will be able to remove no longer needed file from the software directory.